-Over 20 years, John’s practice has focused on representing innovators and business producers involved or potentially involved in intellectual property and other commercial litigation in courts throughout the United States.
+For over 25 years, John’s practice has focused on representing innovators and business producers involved or potentially involved in supply chain, intellectual property, and other commercial litigation in courts throughout the United States.
 Although some of these matters are resolved at the preliminary injunction stage, and some go to trial and beyond, many disputes are resolved via private, confidential arrangements that may include licensing, distributing or coexistence components.

-In the past seven years alone, John has defended the rights of clients named as parties in patent infringement cases pending in federal district courts in California, Michigan, Oregon, Tennessee, Texas and Wisconsin involving technologies that include robotics, asphalt pavers, business methods, vinyl windows, rock crushers, stretch film, asphalt plants and archery bows.
-During that same span, John has filed or defended suits to protect clients’ rights in connection with trademark infringement claims and/or copyright infringement claims in several jurisdictions.
-Also during that span, John successfully defended a commercial case at jury trial in which the client’s product was accused of starting a fire at a distillery in Kentucky.
+In the past 10 years, John has defended the rights of clients named as parties in commercial cases pending in federal district courts in California, Georgia, Michigan, Oregon, Tennessee, Texas and Wisconsin and in state courts in several states involving technologies that include robotics, asphalt pavers, business methods, vinyl windows, rock crushers, stretch film, asphalt plants and archery bows.
+John has filed or defended suits to protect clients’ rights in connection with patent, trademark and/or copyright infringement, or trade secret claims in numerous jurisdictions.

-"Ethics and Patent Law: Subject Matter Conflicts and Other Concerns,” Tennessee Intellectual Property Association, November 2015
+"Ethics and Patent Law: Subject Matter Conflicts and Other Concerns,” Tennessee Intellectual Property Law Association, November 2015

 "Civil Practice, Procedure and Pointers," Federal Bar Association, Chattanooga, Tennessee Chapter, December 2013

 "Tennessee Trade Secret Law: Practice Tips and Potential Pitfalls", Tennessee Intellectual Property Law Association, November 2013

 "E-Discovery Practice and Suggestions", American Inns of Court, Brock-Cooper Chapter, January 2013